jawadd3v/alphastroid/README.md

 - `alphastroid_code.py` – Main game code
 - `redset-nebula.png` – Background image
 - `Comfortaa-Regular.ttf` – Font used for game text
+- `spacebarkey.png` - Image used for instructions
+- `wasdandarrowkeys.png` - Image used for instructions
 ---

 ## Credits